gbowerman/azurerm/README.md

 ## Functions currently supported
 A basic set of infrastructure create, list, query functions are implemented.
 If you want to add something please send me a PR (don't forget to update this readme too).

-See the [Function reference](https://github.com/gbowerman/azurerm/wiki/Function-reference) in the azurerm Wiki for a list of supported functions.
+See the [Function reference](https://github.com/gbowerman/azurerm/tree/master/docs) for full documentation.